jessepollak/card/README.md

 <script src="/path/to/jquery.card.js"></script>
 ```

-Once you've included those files, you can initialize Card with jQuery.
+Once you've included those files, you can initialize the Card with jQuery.

 ```javascript
 $('form').card({